robot-aquila/kunit/README.md

 ## Known issues

+### KOS bugs

-* The most critical issue is that KOS have a very unpleasant bug which appeared often when you coding TDD + OOP.
+The most critical issue is that KOS have a very unpleasant bug which appeared often when you coding TDD + OOP.
 In such case you run your test often and you have lot calls on stack.
 In case if you mistaked in variable name sometimes KOS cannot handle stack and that leads to KSP chash.
 The problem is that situation